To understand IBD, a review of gastrointestinal (GI) tract anatomy is helpful. This explanation is not complete, but it covers the basics.

 A careful evaluation of the history of the illness is the first step toward a correct diagnosis.
 The physician will review factors such as when and how the symptoms began, what subsequent problems occurred, the nature of the diarrhea, the type of abdominal pain, as well as the characteristics and quantity of rectal bleeding.

 Other diagnostic tools include blood tests and examination of a stool sample for infectious agents and hidden (occult) blood.
-Ultrasound and CT scans are helpful in looking for complications of IBD but are not necessarily useful in making the primary diagnosis.
+Ultrasound, CT scans, and MRI are helpful in looking for complications of IBD but are not necessarily useful in making the primary diagnosis.

 The treatment of inflammatory bowel disease is multi-faceted; it includes managing the symptoms and consequences of the disease along with following a medicine regimen targeted at reducing the underlying inflammation.

 An important, overarching challenge is managing nutrition intake when disease has compromised the digestive system.
 Crohn’s disease can interfere with nutrient absorption, putting those patients at high risk for deficiencies, but ulcerative colitis patients generally are at low risk, as colitis does not affect the small intestine where most nutrients are absorbed.
 However, there are other factors and symptoms contributing to malnutrition in patients with either disease.